KennanChan/grasscutter-connector/README.md

 --jar: the grasscutter .jar file path, "./grasscutter.jar" by default

+--web: serve the web page for command input and execution. candidates: "0", "1".
+"1" by default

 ## executor
 grasscutter-connector is shipped with a web page for command execution